Es Castell Beach & Holiday Guide

-If you are mobile, this little village ( 2km from west Mahon ) is a stop off point along attractive, stone walled country lanes to and from the coast.
-A residential village, many of the former farmhouses have been turned into homes and holiday homes.
+A residential village, several of the former farmhouses have been turned into homes and holiday rentals.
 A little supermarket, plus two tiny atmospheric (open evenings only) restaurants.
 Es Nit in 300 year old farmhouse (international) and Sa Vinya (Menorcan) .
 A third larger restaurant, Halliseys has recently opened up here relocating fom the Son Parc Golf Club.
 All offer a very different experience to any beach resort restaurants for something more special.
-There are walks into the nearby attractive countryside.
+There are walks and cycling routes in the surrounding attractive countryside.

 A village straight out of the picture books, traditional menorcan architecture, with lots of bougainvillea draped over the old white washed houses.
 Best to leave the car at the entrance roads and just wander respectfully or as part of a cycle tour.
 Home to highly regarded restaurants for food lovers (Sa Pedrera des Pujol, Sa Parereta d'en Doro, Pan y Vino ).
 From behind the unmissable watchtower you can wander down to the coast at Cala Torret.

 S'Algar is one of the main centres on Menorca for scuba diving and snorkelling and the local diving company offers some of the most spectacular cave diving experiences in the Mediterranean.
 Plus there is all sorts of other watersports on offer.
 It is also the location of a popular bowling club-visitors welcome.